 Finding a Perfect Seat, a Beautiful View

-Restoring the walls, hanging curtains and finding carpet set the backdrop for the room, however we still needed two critical elements for the room: furniture and paintings.
+Restoring the walls, hanging curtains and finding carpet were crucial to setting the backdrop for The Central Parlor, however two critical elements were also needed for the room: furniture and paintings.
 The original mirror had remained in the room as had the original Cornelius and Company gas chandelier.
 The best parlor suit that the Acklens had was made by John Henry Belter of New York.
-Currently eight of the known fourteen known pieces of are at Belmont.
+Currently eight of the known fourteen known pieces of this set are at Belmont.
 These pieces would have been used in the two “best parlors”